 II.
 General Recommendations on Publication and Disclosure

-The WG reviewed the Publication and Disclosure practices of several P/P service providers, some of whom are represented in the WG.
+The WG reviewed the Publication and Disclosure practices of several P/P service providers, some of who are represented in the WG.
 Most providers reported using a manual rather than an automated system to deal with Disclosure requests, in the sense that an employee initially reviews a request prior to a decision being made on whether to comply.
 For at least one provider, its policies and practices were intended to encourage the requestor and the customer to deal directly with each other as far as possible.

 The WG agreed that none of its recommendations should be read as being intended to alter (or mandate the alteration of) the prevailing practice among providers to review requests manually or to facilitate direct resolution of an issue between a requestor and a customer.
 It also notes that disclosure of at least some contact details of the customer may in some cases be required in order to facilitate such direct resolution.

-The WG has not yet finalized a conclusion on whether to recommend uniform minimum standards for providers to apply in determining when to Disclose or Publish, or in verifying a requestor’s identity.

-The WG agrees that there can be significant differences between the consequences of Publication of a customer’s details in the public WHOIS system compared to Disclosure of the same details to a single third party requestor.
+The WG agrees that there can be significant differences between the consequences of Publication of a customer’s details in the public WHOIS system compared to Disclosure of the same details to a single third-party requestor.
 Specifically, the WG agrees that there may be a greater need for safeguards to ensure customer protection with respect to Publication than with respect to Disclosure.
-The WG therefore recommends that accredited providers should indicate clearly in their terms of service when referring to Publication requests (and their consequences) and when to Disclosure requests (and their consequences).
+The WG therefore recommends that accredited providers should indicate clearly in their terms of service when they are referring to Publication requests (and their consequences) and when to Disclosure requests (and their consequences).
 The WG further recommends that accredited providers expressly include a provision in their terms of service explaining the meaning and consequences of Publication.

 The WG notes that several providers currently include in their terms of service or other published policies provisions pursuant to which the provider may Disclose or Publish a customer’s details, or suspend or terminate service to a customer.
 Possible circumstances include where action is required by legal process such as court orders, subpoenas, or warrants, by ICANN Consensus Policy or by Registry requirements.
-Occasions also may arise in the course of resolving third party claims involving the domain name or its uses, including where necessary to protect property or rights, the safety of the public or any person, or to prevent or stop activity that may be illegal or unethical.
+Occasions also may arise in the course of resolving third-party claims involving the domain name or its uses, including where necessary to protect property or rights, the safety of the public or any person, or to prevent or stop activity that may be illegal or unethical.
 Without mandating that such specific provisions be included in an accredited provider’s terms of service, the WG nonetheless recommends that accredited providers should indicate clearly in their terms of service the specific grounds upon which a customer’s details may be Disclosed or Published or service suspended or terminated.

 The WG further recommends that, in deciding whether or not to comply with a Disclosure or Publication request, providers not mandate that the requestor must have first made a Relay request.